jeanpauphilet/msPCA/README.md

 An R Package for Sparse PCA with Multiple Principal Components

 ## Installation
+This package can be installed from CRAN directly:
+<br />`install.packages("msPCA")`<br />
-This package can be installed in R directly from the Github repository.
-To do so, you will first need to install `devtools`:
+Alternatively, it can be installed from the Github repository using the `devtools` package.
+You would first need to install `devtools':
 <br />`install.packages("devtools")`<br />
-And then run the following commands:
+and then run the following commands:
 <br /> `library(devtools)`<br />
 `install_github('jeanpauphilet/msPCA')`<br />